 - Ramen Noodles

-1/2 a bunch of Green Onions, thinly sliced
+- 1/2 a bunch of Green Onions, thinly sliced

-4 baby Bok Choy
+- 4 baby Bok Choy

-2T Soy Sauce (or to taste)
+- 2 tablespoons Soy Sauce (or to taste)

 - 1/2 a pack of Lap Cheong (Chinese sausage)

 - 1/2 block of Fish Cake (Kamaboko)

 - Bring the stock to a boil

-Building the Bowl:
+Building the Bowl

 Other Toppings that are equally amazing!

-Or whatever sounds good to you!
+Whatever sounds good to you!